Tracking global data on electric vehicles

 How quickly are countries moving to electrified transport?
 Which countries are leading the way?

-In this article, we look at data from across the world on electric vehicle (EV) sales, and stocks on the road.
+In this article, we look at data from across the world on electric vehicle (EV) sales and the stock on the road.

 This data comes from the International Energy Agency.
 It publishes its Global EV Outlook every year.
-We will continue to update this data every time a new release is published.2
+We will update this data every time a new release is published.2

 Sales of new cars